Tomar (Rajput clan): History

+Tomaras of Delhi

-During 9th-12th century, the Tomars of Delhi ruled parts of the present-day Delhi, Haryana, Western Uttar Pradesh, Gwalior and parts of Rajasthan.
+During 9th-12th century, the Tomaras of Delhi ruled parts of the present-day Delhi, Haryana, Western Uttar Pradesh, Gwalior and parts of Rajasthan.
 Much of the information about this dynasty comes from bardic legends of little historical value, and therefore, the reconstruction of their history is difficult.
 According to the bardic tradition, the dynasty's founder Anangapal Tomar (that is Anangapala I Tomara) founded Delhi in 736 CE.
 The bardic legends also state that the last Tomara King (also named Anangapal) passed on the throne of Delhi to his son-in-law Prithviraj Chauhan.
 This claim is subject to interpretation: historical evidence shows that Prithviraj inherited Delhi from his father Someshvara.
 According to the Bijolia inscription of Someshvara, his brother Vigraharaja IV had captured Dhillika (Delhi) and Ashika (Hansi); he probably defeated a Tomara ruler.

+Tomaras of Gwalior

 The Tomaras of Gwalior ruled an area north of Gwalior known as the Tonwargarh tract.
 The most notable of these rulers was Man Singh Tomar (1486-1517).